Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Conclusion

 Using high-resolution CL mapping, we have applied the experimental methods and reference models developed in this paper for the determination of numerous n-type and p-type carrier densities of single GaAs nanowires.
-It will be the subject of a forthcoming article.
-The accuracy of the method allows to optimize the growth conditions and to boost the development of nanowire-based devices.
-It can be extended to a large variety of semiconductor materials, with a particular interest for polycristalline layers, inhomogeneous materials, micro-crystals and nanostructures.
+It will be the subject of a forthcoming article~\cite{Chen:2019a}.
+It allows to optimize the growth conditions and to boost the development of nanowire-based devices.
+It can be extended to a large variety of semiconductor materials, with a particular interest for polycrystalline layers, inhomogeneous materials, micro-crystals and nanostructures.